jojoldu/translator/README_EN.md

 Interpreting comments, finding variable names, and so on.
 We have begun to produce translation plug-ins because it is annoying to always open the Google translation window and the Naver dictionary.

+## Supported versions

+* IntelliJ 2017.1 or later
+* Android Studio 3.0.0 or later (current Canary version)
+* Other JetBrains IDE 2017.1 or later (WebStorm, PhpStorm ..)

 ## Usage

 ### Default Translate